 You may need to fast for 9-12 hours before this test; only water is permitted.
 Follow any instructions you are given.

-Low-density lipoproteins (LDL) are particles that transport lipids throughout the body.
-Each particle contains a combination of protein, cholesterol, triglyceride, and phospholipid molecules.
-Their composition changes as they circulate in the blood.
-Some molecules are removed and others are added, resulting in lipoprotein particles whose properties vary from large and fluffy to small and dense.
-LDL particle testing determines the relative amounts of particles of differing properties in the blood.
-This is often called subfraction testing.
+Lipoproteins are particles that transport fats throughout the body.
+These particles are essential and carry a combination of proteins, vitamins, cholesterol, triglyceride, and phospholipid molecules.
+The composition of a lipoprotein particle changes as it circulates in the blood.
+Some molecules are removed and others are added, resulting in lipoprotein particles with variable amounts of cholesterol.

-While for many people, the LDL-C test is a good indicator of risk of cardiovascular disease (CVD), research has found that some people with healthy levels of LDL-C still have increased risk of CVD.
+While for many people, the standard LDL-C test is a good indicator of risk of cardiovascular disease (CVD), research has found that some people with healthy levels of LDL-C still have increased risk of CVD.
 Similarly, individuals with some chronic conditions such as diabetes may have increased risk even though their LDL-C is at a healthy level.
-For these populations, it has been suggested that the number of LDL particles and/or their size might be an additional factor to consider when determining their CVD risk.
-In these cases, lipoprotein subfraction testing may be used to further evaluate an individual's CVD risk.
+For these populations, it has been suggested that the number of LDL particles might be an additional factor to consider when determining their CVD risk.
+In these cases, LDL-P testing may be used to further evaluate an individual's CVD risk.

-LDL-P may also be occasionally ordered to monitor the effectiveness of treatment in decreasing the number of small, dense LDL particles (sdLDL).
+LDL-P may also be occasionally ordered to monitor the effectiveness of treatment.

-This testing may be ordered as part of an overall evaluation of cardiac risk when someone has a personal or family history of early cardiovascular disease (CVD), especially when the person doesn't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.
+This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.

 Although it is not generally recommended as a screening test, a few healthcare providers are ordering LDL-P along with a battery of other cardiac risk tests when they are attempting to determine someone's overall risk of developing CVD.

 In general, the result is interpreted within the framework of a lipid profile and its associated risk.
 If you have an increased LDL-P, this finding will add to your risk of developing cardiovascular disease above and beyond the risk associated with LDL cholesterol.

-It is important to remember that lipoprotein subfraction and LDL subfraction testing (as well as other lipid and cardiac risk factor testing) is not diagnostic, not endorsed by any medical societies, and not approved by the FDA.
-It attempts to evaluate a person's statistical risk of developing CVD, but it cannot predict the development or severity of disease in a particular person.
+It is important to remember that LDL subfraction testing is not diagnostic, not endorsed by any medical societies, and not approved by the FDA.
+It attempts to evaluate your risk of developing CVD, but it cannot predict the development or severity of disease in a particular person.
 For this reason, LDL subfraction results should not be considered when making decisions about treatment or lifestyle changes.

-Although there is a genetic component, lipoprotein subfractions and LDL-P can be altered by adopting a diet low in saturated fats, losing excess weight, and exercising regularly.
-The use of lipid-lowering drugs may also affect the subfraction distribution and LDL-P.
+LDL-P can be altered by adopting a reduced-calorie diet, losing excess weight, and exercising regularly.
+The use of lipid-lowering drugs such as statins and PCSK9-inhibitors will significantly reduce LDL-P.

 It depends on the laboratory performing the test.
 Not every lab performs LDL-P testing as it requires specialized instruments.
 Your sample may be sent to a reference laboratory for testing, so it may take several days before results are available.